Tyndrum: Location and facilities

+Transport

 Railways

 The village is notable as a junction of transport routes.
 The West Highland Line railway from Glasgow splits approximately 5 mi to the south at Crianlarich, with one branch heading to Fort William and the other to Oban.
 Tyndrum has a station on each branch: Upper Tyndrum on the Fort William line and Tyndrum Lower on the Oban line.
 Thus unusually there are two stations serving the same small village, only a few hundred yards apart, but about 10 mi apart by rail.

 Indeed, Tyndrum is the smallest settlement in the UK with more than one railway station.
 This is partly a legacy of the history of the railways in the area, after two separate railways belonging to different railway companies were built through the village.
 However, the main reason is geography: splitting the line in Crianlarich allows the contours of the glen to be used to avoid very steep climbs heading north or west from Tyndrum.
 Roads mirror this division: the A82 from Glasgow to Fort William passes through Tyndrum, and the A85 to Oban splits off just north of the village.

+Buses

+Buses are run by Ember, Scottish Citylink, Midland Bluebird and West Coast Motors.